FlowstoneTeam/OilCraft/README.md

 OilCraft
 ========
-###This is a Minecraft Technology Moddification that uses oil a lot.
+###This is a Minecraft Technology Moddification that uses oil.